CosmWasm/docs-deprecated/docs/02-getting-started/02-installation.md

 - [CosmWasm IDE extension webview](https://github.com/oraichain/cw-ide-webview) is a React application that lies on top of the CosmWasm IDE Extension.
 It is responsible for connecting with the Keplr wallet and show inputs to deploy & interact with the contracts.
 It also allows adding custom networks.

 For more information, please visit their repositories to read more.
-You can also read the CosmWasm IDE's tutorial [here](https://docs.cosmwasm.com/docs/1.0/tutorials/cosmwasm-ide)
+You can also read the CosmWasm IDE's tutorial [here](https://docs.cosmwasm.com/docs/1.0/tutorials/cosmwasm-ide) or through the official [Oraichain documentation site](https://docs.orai.io/developers/cosmwasm-ide/tutorial-01)